 - Dentin Grafting: The oral surgeon extracts a tooth from somewhere else in the patient’s mouth, grinds it up, reconstitutes it and applies it as an autologous dental graft.

 - Autografts: Bone tissue is sourced from the patient from somewhere else in the body.
 This is the ideal method of replacing lost jaw bone tissue, because a graft made of the patient’s own tissue can’t cause rejection responses from the immune system.

 - Allografts: Bone tissue is sourced from another person (typically cadavers).

 - Xenografts: Grafting material is sourced from a biocompatible animal (usually cow).
 Xenoplasts are more likely to result in failure and/or long-term complications.

 - Alloplasts: Graft source is a non-living natural or synthetic material.
 This is most often used in extensive facial reconstruction procedures where it’s simply unrealistic to install such a large amount of live-bone dental grafting.

 Our oral surgeon performs bone grafting using the dentin method.
 It’s holistic, sustainable, and the peak of biocompatible because the source of the bone graft is from the patient’s own tooth.
 This is highly preferred to autografts, which were previously the “best” choice for dental bone grafts.
 However, taking a piece of bone from somewhere else on the body means one more procedure, another uncomfortable recovery, and higher oral surgery costs.
-Smart Dentin recycles tooth tissue, reducing waste, eliminating the need for a surgery to harvest the autograft, and speeding procedure, healing and osseointegration time.
+The Smart Dentin Grinder® recycles tooth tissue, reducing waste, eliminating the need for a surgery to harvest the autograft, and speeding procedure, healing and osseointegration time.